yegor256/blog/_drafts/_lists.md

   );
 {% endhighlight %}

-What's wrong with this, you may ask?
+"What's wrong with that?" you may ask.
 First, see how easily we got into trouble when we didn't find the right method in the `Stream` interface.
 We immediately fell off the "streaming" paradigm and got back to the good old procedural global variable (the counter).
 Second, we don't